 The title, Beyond Good Parenting, is the key and a very strong yet unique exhortation in and of itself.
 But what is meant by "beyond good"?

 A large sustainable goal from digesting the book and integrating it into family life is to leave the good-bad gradient behind and to no longer seek to rate ourselves as parents.
-That freedom from self-rating, by focusing on the normalcy as well as the results (aka consequences as consequences rather than judgments and evaluations) of our daily interactions between ourselves and our children, is the key to unlocking our own playfulness and to freeing us to free our children to grow with all their natural capabilities turned on.
+That freedom from self-rating, by focusing on our normalcy as well as our results (seeing consequences as consequences rather than judgments and evaluations) of our daily interactions between ourselves and our children, is the key to unlocking our own playfulness and to freeing us to free our ourselves and our children to grow with all their natural relational and learning capabilities turned on.

-However, some kind of assessment of behavior is essential in cooperation and partnership.
-Our embedded good-bad view cannot be erased, but it can be replaced with something that opens up communication rather than shutting it down, something that not merely replaces its function but transforms communication (no matter the ages or relationships).
+But … some kind of assessment of behavior is essential in cooperation and partnership.
+This is not laissez-faire parenting - we are in charge, we are accountable for our children.
+Our embedded assessment system (yes, systemic) good-bad view cannot be erased, but it can be replaced with something that opens up communication rather than shutting it down, something that not merely replaces its function but transforms communication (no matter the ages or relationships).

 One important capability that begins to shine from this work our children's desire to offer and accept help (when wanted or needed) as well as accept and offer affection and appreciation.